35 Best Thought Leaders on AI in Sydney Australia (2026)

 AI Keynote Speakers and Public Voices

-The demand for AI keynote speakers in Sydney has exploded.
-According to KPMG Australia's 2026 Keeping Us Up at Night survey, AI related issues have emerged as the number one concern for Australian business leaders for the first time.
-Event organisers need speakers who can translate complex AI concepts into practical guidance.
-The speakers in this category do exactly that.
+The demand for AI keynote speakers in Sydney has grown substantially.
+According to KPMG Australia's 2026 Keeping Us Up at Night survey, AI-related issues have emerged as the number one concern for Australian business leaders for the first time.
+Event organisers need speakers who can translate complex AI concepts into practical guidance for diverse audiences.

 26. Adam Spencer